m-jayson/Spring-Boot-API/README.md

 See [LICENSE] for the Project Lombok license.

-Looking for professional support of Project Lombok?
-Lombok is now part of a [tidelift subscription]!

 For a list of all authors, see the [AUTHORS] file.

 For complete project information, see [projectlombok.org]